Apple plans new U.S. campus, to pay $38 billion in foreign cash taxes

 Apple joins Amazon.com Inc (AMZN.O) in scouting for a location for a new campus.
 Amazon finished taking applications from cities in October for its second headquarters.

 Amazon set off a scramble between cities across the nation to host the headquarters, and Apple’s announcement stirred broad interest.
-Chicago Mayor Rahm Emanuel told reporters on Wednesday that “we’re going to go compete and we’re going to put our best foot forward” to compete for an Apple campus.
+Chicago Mayor Rahm Emanuel told reporters on Wednesday, “We’re going to go compete and we’re going to put our best foot forward” to compete for an Apple campus.
 A Philadelphia Department of Commerce spokeswoman said the city would submit a proposal if Apple opened the process for bids.

 Apple has not said whether it had settled on a new campus location yet, and it did not make any commitments on the size of new spending or hiring specific to the campus.
 It did say it would initially house technical support for customers and would announce the location later this year.

-The facility would be in addition to its “spaceship” Apple Park headquarters in Cupertino, California; a campus in Austin, Texas that houses customer service agents and some manufacturing; and an Elk Grove, California, unit with several thousand customer service agents and iPhones refurbishing technicians.
+The facility would be in addition to its “spaceship” Apple Park headquarters in Cupertino, California; a campus in Austin, Texas, that houses customer service agents and some manufacturing; and an Elk Grove, California, unit with several thousand customer service agents and iPhones refurbishing technicians.

 Apple also has built its own data centers in North Carolina, Oregon, Nevada, Arizona and a recently announced project in Iowa, and leases data center space in other states.

-Additional reporting by Sonam Rai, Pushkala Aripaka, Muvija M. and Laharee Chatterjee in Bengaluru; editing by Patrick Graham, Peter Henderson, Marguerita Choy and Richard Chang
+Additional reporting by Sonam Rai, Pushkala Aripaka, Muvija M. and Laharee Chatterjee in Bengaluru, Karen Pierog in Chicago and Nick Brown in New York; Editing by Peter Henderson, Richard Chang and Leslie Adler